HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

 * **demo**

-We will use our plugin in this package as a demo. `demo` depends on `bootstrap-v5`.
+We will use our plugin in this package as a demo. `demo` depends on `bootstrap-v5-core` and `bootstrap-v5`.

 ### Lerna configuration